Seatis/my-teaching-materials/java-spring/mvc-intro/workshop/reddit.md

 - Check your index page out (even the redirect)
 - If you haven't thought about adding a new post as a separate display, well do it now :)
     - create the endpoint and a template
+    - Create the link at the index template which navigates to this endpoint
+- Check if the navigation works with the link

 ### The Post
 - Setup a new database called `reddit`